|

 Next-generation firewall

 Next-generation firewalls integrate advanced features such as data flow analysis and intrusion prevention.
-They provide comprehensive protection against increasingly sophisticated threats, making them highly sought after by companies concerned about their IT security.
+They offer comprehensive protection against increasingly sophisticated threats, making them highly sought after by companies concerned about their IT security.

 Best practices for configuring a firewall